ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the feedback loop of dopamine hits.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on how endless feeds trap attention.

 ---